David Reidy

 Education

-My Ph.D. is from the University of Kansas, my J.D. from Indiana University, and I joined the department in 2000.
-I am currently Professor of Philosophy and Adjunct Professor of Political Science.
-I am also Distinguished Humanities Professor in the College of Arts and Sciences.
+My Ph.D. is from the University of Kansas, my J.D. from Indiana University.
+I joined the department in 2000.
+I served a term as Department Head, two terms as Distinguished Humanities Professor, and I was an Adjunct Professor of Political Science.
+I retired from teaching in 2024 and am now Emeritus Professor of Philosophy.

 Research